nodejs/node-v0.x-archive/doc/api/child_processes.markdown

       customFds: [-1, -1, -1],
       setsid: false
     }
+#### options

-`cwd` allows you to specify the working directory from which the process is spawned.
+  - `cwd`: allows you to specify the working directory from which the process is spawned.
-Use `env` to specify environment variables that will be visible to the new process.
+  - `env`: Specify environment variables that will be visible to the new process.
-With `customFds` it is possible to hook up the new process' [stdin, stout, stderr] to existing streams; `-1` means that a new stream should be created. `setsid`, if set true, will cause the subprocess to be run in a new session.
+  - `setsid`: if set true, will cause the subprocess to be run in a new session.
+  - `customFds`: Format: `[stdin, stout, stderr]`.
+Where each of stdin/stdout/stderr is either an `array`, the string `unix`, `-1`, or a single integer file descriptor.
+  #### values for each of stdin, stdout, and stderr:
+    - If the value is an array like `[4,5]` for stdin, The child process will read from the `5` FD and the `4` fd will be used for child.stdin.
+    - If the value is `-1`, a standard pipe pair will be automatically assigned.
+    - If value is `unix`, a unix domain socket is used as the pair (useful for sending file descriptors to child processes).
+    - If you pass a single integer file descriptor, that FD will be used on the child process, however, the matching end of child.stdin/stdout/stderr will be set to null and must be manually created (for example `child.stdin = new net.Stream(fd)`)

+  - Example customFds setup: `['unix', [3, 4], -1]`
+  This would assign a unix domain socket to process.stdin and the childs stdin, then would assign FD 3 to parents child.stdout and the childs stdout would write to FD 4, then finally stderr would get a standard read/write pipe (not capable of sending file descriptors).

 Example of running `ls -lh /usr`, capturing `stdout`, `stderr`, and the exit code: